-Another year, meant another opportunity to spend time with close friends as well as creating environments to introduce my friends to each other.
+Another year meant another opportunity to spend time with close friends as well as create environments to introduce my friends to each other.

-After 10 years, of not celebrating my birthday, the major thing that helped me snap out of the isolation, wasn't that I wanted to celebrate myself, it was that I would be able to get bring together friends some all corners of my life in a setting where they can have fun and deep conversations with each other.
-And every new birthday seeing those who were once strangers of each other, now close friends gives a spark a joy seeing the lighted candles sharing the flame of the power of relationships.
+After 10 years of not celebrating my birthday, the major thing that helped me snap out of the isolation wasn't that I wanted to celebrate myself, it was that I would be able to bring together friends from all corners of my life in a setting where they can have fun and deep conversations with each other.
+And every new birthday seeing those who were once strangers to each other and now close friends gives me a spark of joy, like seeing the lighted candles sharing the flame of the power of relationships.

 Me and my roommate Kean have hosted a number of events at our apartment, including movie nights.

 Me & Kean

 Another thing I learned is that you don't have to throw big events to hold space for people.
 In fact, my good friend Kean, has held space for me on multiple occasions when I needed it the most.
 He's been my best friend, a trusted companion, great listener and the source of 80% of my sporadic laughter.
 Days where I felt the shadow of depression leaning back into my spirit, Kean was there to listen to me and talk through everything and it made all the difference.

 You don't have to host events or have many friends as long as you have one good one and you can hold space for them or allow someone to hold space for you, both your spirits will dance through the party of life.

 The bond I have with my mother mirrors the emotional connection twins seems to have.
 When I'm happy, she's happy.
 When she's tired, I'm tired without even exerting energy.
 When she's sad, I'm sad.
 So she often hides her sadness from me.
 But I still know.
 Similar to how she knows.
 When I went through depression in 2015 she was the first to spot the signs.
 Mom always knows.